HL7/fhir-ips/input/pagecontent/Design-Conventions.md

 For the scope of the IPS, it is important to know what medications are being taken by, or have been given to a patient, without necessarily providing all the details about the medication order, supply, administration or monitoring.
 This information need can be met with either the [MedicationStatement](./StructureDefinition-MedicationStatement-uv-ips.html) or [MedicationRequest](./StructureDefinition-MedicationRequest-uv-ips.html) profiles, both of which are included in this Implementation Guide.

 The IPS medication summary is therefore a list of relevant medications, possibly built from either a prescription list or a dispensing list.
-In fact, in many practical cases data included in a Patient Summary are derived from the list of the medicines prescribed by a general practitioner and recorded in the electronic health record; or extracted from regional/national prescribing and/or dispensing systems.
+In fact, in many practical cases data included in a Patient Summary are derived from the list of the medicines prescribed by a general practitioner and recorded in the electronic health record, or extracted from regional/national prescribing and/or dispensing systems.

 ### Medicinal Product Identification